SalahiErensel/Calculator_2/README.md

 # Calculator_2
-I've developed a well designed calculator with JavaScript
+I developed a well designed calculator with JavaScript